tenox7/ttysokoban/README.md

 ![TTY Sokoban](ttysokoban.png)

-A terminal-based Sokoban game written in C using the ncurses library.
+A terminal-based Sokoban game written in C using the curses library.

 ## Description